Uvik/dupe_bust/README.md

 > ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR
 > OTHER DEALINGS IN THE SOFTWARE.

-For more information, please refer to <http://unlicense.org/>
+> For more information, please refer to <http://unlicense.org/>

+Long story short, you can do anything you want with this small piece of code.
+Of course, any form of credit would be appreciated, but do not feel obliged to do so :)